 Java & PHP

 There was a time before AOP, Generics and Lambdas!
 I started object oriented software development with Java 1.4 in 2003 and never stopped.
-Programming PHP was also not object oriented that time when I leaned the language.
+Programming PHP was also not object oriented that time when I learned the language.

 From Spring Core, over MVC and Security to Spring Boot.
 My experience in spring started with version 1.2.2 in 2005.